locross93/Hypothetical-Minds/README.md

 ## Overview
 Hypothetical Minds is an autonomous LLM-based agent for diverse multi-agent settings, integrating a Theory of Mind module that scaffolds the high-level planning process by generating, evaluating, and refining hypotheses about other agents’ strategies in natural language.

-## Running an Episode of Hypothetical Minds
+## Running Hypothetical Minds and Baselines

 To run an episode of Hypothetical Minds, use main.py as in the following example with "Running With Scissors Repeated":